(October 1, 2012- September 30, 2013)

 National Collegiate Book Collecting Contest

-The Center hosted its third awards ceremony for the National Collegiate Book Collecting Contest in conjunction with the Rare Book and Special Collections Division of the Library of Congress, the Antiquarian Booksellers’ Association of America (external link) and the Fellowship of American Bibliophilic Societies (external link), with major support from the Jay I. Kislak Foundation.
+The Center hosted its fourth awards ceremony for the National Collegiate Book Collecting Contest in conjunction with the Rare Book and Special Collections Division of the Library of Congress, the Antiquarian Booksellers’ Association of America and the Fellowship of American Bibliophilic Societies, with major support from the Jay I. Kislak Foundation.
 Established in 2005 by Fine Books & Collections magazine to recognize outstanding book collecting efforts by college and university students, the National Collegiate Book Collecting Contest aims to encourage young collectors to become accomplished bibliophiles.
 The magazine conducted the annual competition program before turning over leadership to the new collaboration of institutional partners.

 The Center for the Book co-sponsored with the Hispanic Division the Americas Award of the Consortium of Latin American Studies Program at the University of Wisconsin in Milwaukee.
-The award recognizes outstanding U.S. works of fiction, poetry, folklore or selected nonfiction published in the previous year.
+The award recognizes outstanding U.S. works of fiction, poetry, folklore or selected nonfiction for children and young adults published in the previous year.
 The winning works must “authentically and engagingly portray Latin America, the Caribbean or Latinos in the United States.”